istio/istio/docs/concepts/config.md

 may be involved in managing the overall deployment.

 The Istio configuration model makes it possible to exploit all of Istio's capabilities and flexibility, while remaining relatively simple to use.
-The model's scoping and inheritance features enable large support organizations to collectively manage complex deployments with ease.
+The model's scoping features enable large support organizations to collectively manage complex deployments with ease.
 Some of the model's key features include: